hamburger

 It is crucial to allocate more funds to solve the major problems in the Indian education system.
 With the passing years, many adaptations have been performed in the education system, and if this continues, the country will be able to overcome the challenges.
 India must also adopt a Gross enrolment pattern observed by the United Nations.

-Development of Education System in India And Its Challenges
+Development of the Indian Education System and its Challenges

 Listed are the problems associated with the Indian education system and some solutions that the Government can opt to improve the education pattern, thereby enriching the country’s future.